ec-council-learning/Alpine-Linux-for-Starters/README.md

 docker login
 ```

 To create a new Docker image, create a directory for it within your own home directory.
-Create a Dockerfile, which will contain the instruction on how Docker is to build your container image.
+Create a Dockerfile, which will contain the instructions on how Docker is to build your container image.
 A simple example would look something like this:

 ```
 FROM alpine:3.17